northern part of Borneo (Sarawak, Sabah) was the destination of the

 a species-specific morphology.

-Other highlights were the discovery of numerous new species in the genera Panjange, Belisana, Calapnita, and Aetana, a new species of Pholcus that superficually looks exactly like Calapnita, and further species of Panjange with highly exaggerated male eye stalks.
+Other highlights were the discovery of numerous new species in the genera Panjange (now Apokayana), Belisana, Calapnita, and Aetana, a new species of Pholcus that superficially looks exactly like Calapnita, and further species of Apokayana with highly exaggerated male eye stalks.

 I owe thanks to Charles Leh from the Sarawak Museum for his help in planning this trip and for guiding me through the process of permit application.
-Thanks is also due the German Research Foundation for financing this expedition (Project HU 980/11-1).
+Thanks is also due the German Research Foundation for financing this expedition (DFG Project HU 980/11-1).

 The town of Kapit.
 Good forets just accross the river.